casperiv0/notey.app/README.md

 ## What I learned

+- Usage of MobX in Next.js
 - Better understanding of React functional components
 - Better understanding of react hooks
 - Authentication in react
 - React portals
 - convert text to markdown using [marked](https://www.npmjs.com/package/marked)
 - Use of React portals
-- Server Side rendering using next.js
+- Server Side rendering using Next.js
-- Static Site rendering using next.js
+- Static Site rendering using Next.js

 ## Supporting notey.app